Any Question? Email Us

 Accommodation in the Everest region varies from basic tea houses to luxury lodges.
 A standard tea house room costs $10 to $20 per night, while mid-range lodges charge $20 to $50.
 Luxury options, such as private rooms with attached bathrooms, range from $100 to $300 per night.
 During peak seasons, booking accommodations in advance is advisable.

-Food and Drink Costs in Everest Trek
+Food and Drink Costs in the Everest Trek

 Food prices increase as you ascend due to the logistical challenges of transporting goods to higher altitudes.
 Meals cost $6 to $14 at lower altitudes and $10 to $15 higher up.
 Expect to spend around $30 to $50 per day on meals.
 Bottled water costs $1 to $2 in lower regions and $3 to $5 at higher altitudes.
 Many trekkers opt for boiled or filtered water to save costs and reduce plastic waste.
 Tea and coffee range from $2 to $5 per cup, while alcoholic beverages and snacks are more expensive.